Neinndall/AssetsManager/README.md

 *   **Animation Playback:** Apply `.anm` files to loaded skeletons to see models in motion with high-performance skinning.
 *   **Smart Saving:** Automatically converts raw game formats (like textures to `.png` or binary data to `.json`) while preserving the original folder structure during extraction.
+*   **3D Models & MapGeometry:** Inspect 3D models of champions `.skn` with their animations `.anm` and MapGeometry Environments `.mapgeo`.
+*   **Animation Playback:** Apply `.anm` (animation) files to a loaded skeleton to see the model come to life with full skinning support.
+*   **Scene Control:** Manipulate the 3D camera, manage loaded parts, and inspect model geometry.

 ## 🚀 Getting Started

 ### Prerequisites

-*   [.NET 8.0 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/8.0) or higher installed on your system.
+*   [.NET 8.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.8-windows-x64-installer) (or higher) installed on your system.

 ### Installation